gke/UAVXArm/wiki/UAVXFlightModes.md

 There are three channels which condition these modes:

  * "Nav/RTH" switch defaulting to a three position switch Ch5 .
-The first position is pilot in control (PIC), the second activates position hold (HoldingPosition) or waypoint navigation and the third is always return to home (RTH).
+The first position is pilot in control (PIC), the second activates position hold (HoldingStation) or waypoint navigation and the third is always return to home (RTH).
  * "Ctrl.
 Mode" defaulting to channel 6 selects between angle or rate control.
 With angle control the aircraft's pitch/roll angle is proportional to stick deflection.
 With rate control the aircraft's roll/pitch rate is proportional to stick deflection.
 The transition point from angle control to rate control can be further qualified using the "Horizon" parameter.
   * "Bypass" defaulting to channel 8 allows you to bypass both angle and rate control completely in all aircraft except multicopters.

 The modes displayed in UAVXGUI and on a (minimOSD) are then:

- * HoldingStation: Aircraft is attempting to hold the GPS position captured.
+ * HoldingStation: Aircraft is attempting to hold the GPS position captured before selecting this mode using the "Nav/RTH" switch.
  * ReturningHome: Aircraft is attempting to return to the launch point.
  * AtHome: Aircraft is at or close to the launch point and will either orbit or land.
  * Descending: Aircraft is attempting and autolanding.